nutti/Screencast-Keys/README.md

 [ISSUES.md](ISSUES.md).

 We provide [the answers](docs/faq.md) for the frequently asked questions.
-See these answers before making bug reports
+See these answers before making bug reports.
+If you want to have an interactive discussion, you can use [screencast-keys channel](https://discord.gg/dGU9et5S2d) on the Discord server.

 ## Contribution / Support